josevalim/erl_phoenix/README.md

 ## Summing up

-I hope this gives more nuance to the notion that "Elixir's interop is hard" or that "Phoenix (and additional libs) are mostly macros".
+I hope this gives more nuance to the notion that "Phoenix (and additional libs) are mostly macros" or that "macros are not usable from other languages".
 In particular:

   * Much of the Elixir tooling, including ExDoc, Hex, and the Elixir compiler, were written with interoperability in mind.
 The goal is always to contribute upstream whenever possible (instead of relying on non-BEAM languages)